Cosmetic Acupuncture and Chinese Medicine Dermatology at Zi Zai Dermatology

 Terry: It wasn’t something I had originally intended to do as I was looking to specialize in treating pain.
 One of my big mentors in Acupuncture school was “Doc” Ron Rosen.
 Ron learned Cosmetic Acupuncture techniques during his time in Taiwan and was utilizing those in his practice.
 In 2007 when he offered to teach me the technique, I took the opportunity.
 It was another chance to learn something unique from Doc.

 What I saw in that training blew my mind.
 I could see visible differences in the patient’s skin and musculature.
 I could see how vital and vibrant they looked in comparison to how they appeared before the treatment.
-And I could see how happy the patients were with their results.
+I could also see how happy the patients were with their results.

 Sandra: What are the goals of cosmetic acupuncture and how does it achieve them?